 The same goes for Lorelai.
 She was still entertaining, but seemed to have developed a similar harshness.
 The old Lorelai was like a breath of fresh air entering a room: brutally honest, perhaps, and ridiculous at times, but never mean.
 Why has such a cruel fate befallen two of the warmest, wittiest, and sharpest female leads in television?
 This is not the Stars Hollow of yore.

-The ending was good, I’ll give them that.
-I may or may not have cried.
-The poetic irony was clever.
-Stars Hollow felt refreshed whilst maintaining its timeless small-town charm.
-The Lorelai-does-Wild was slightly bizarre and slightly unnecessary, but it was memorable.
-The death of Richard and the growth of the character of Emily were very well done and deservedly heart-wrenching.
-But at least in my humble opinion, the thing that really kept people drawn to Gilmore Girls was always the Lorelais, and I miss them.
+I will concede that the ending was good.
+The poetic irony was clever, although I won’t give this particular plot twist away, just in case you haven’t seen the series yet.
+Stars Hollow itself felt refreshed whilst maintaining its timeless, small-town charm.
+The ‘Lorelai-does-Wild’ sequence was slightly bizarre and slightly unnecessary, but it was, at least, memorable.
+The death of Richard and the growth of the character of Emily were very well done, and deservedly heart-wrenching.
+This being said, Rory and Lorelai were always the most magnetic aspect of the original ‘Gilmore Girls’, and I can’t help but feel that they have been betrayed by this new update.
 I miss them very much.